Gulfstream Field and Airborne Support Teams are designed to ensure a swift, well-coordinated response to aircraft on ground (AOG) situations.

 Those objectives are expected to be achieved in four main areas: technology; infrastructure and operational improvements; alternative fuels; and market-based measures.

-Gulfstream uses renewable fuel to power its Savannah-based demonstration aircraft as well as the G500 flight test and Field and Airborne Support Teams aircraft.
+Gulfstream uses renewable fuel to power its Savannah, Georgia-based demonstration aircraft as well as the Field and Airborne Support Teams aircraft.
 The fuel, a low-carbon, drop-in blend of renewable fuel made from agricultural waste and petroleum-based Jet-A, has less sulfur and fewer fine particle pollutants than traditional Jet-A.

 Each gallon of renewable fuel burned is meant to achieve a more than 50 percent reduction in greenhouse gas emissions relative to petroleum Jet-A on a life cycle basis.
 The life cycle begins when the agricultural source becomes waste, continues through the refining process and ends with the fuel burn.
 The renewable fuel meets the strict sustainability requirements of both the United States Environmental Protection Agency (EPA) and the internationally recognized Roundtable on Sustainable Biomaterials (RSB).